targetsmart-devops/ts_api_example_walkthrough/README.md

 ## Introduction
-In this API tutorial project, weâ€™ll be following a mock Women's Advocacy Group (WAG) as they:
+In this API tutorial project, we'll be following a mock Women's Advocacy Group (WAG) as they:

 1. append data to their existing lists with [**SmartMatch**](https://docs.targetsmart.com/developers/tsapis/v2/service/smartmatch.html),
 2. compare demographic counts of their data with the national voter file with [**ListBuilder**](https://docs.targetsmart.com/developers/tsapis/v2/person/listbuilder.html), and